-Note: Distributed Overlay NPA 382 would be in service in Q2 2023.
+Note: For a Distributed Overlay, NPA 392 would be in service in Q2 2023.

 DIALLING CHANGES FOR LOCAL CALLS

-Currently 10-digit dialling is mandatory for local calls originating within area code 226/519/548.
+Currently 10-digit dialling is mandatory for local calls originating within area code NPA 226/519/548.
 Local dialling plans will not change with this relief.

 PROPOSED SCHEDULE

-The CNA submits the following schedule for NPA 226/519/548 relief based on the recommendations contained in this PROC and the current PED of August 2024.
+The RPC submits the following schedule for NPA 226/519/548 relief based on the recommendations contained in this PD and the current PED of August 2024.
 The RPC will monitor the PED, and if it changes significantly in the future, the RPC will assess the situation and, if necessary, submit recommendations including a revised schedule to the CRTC for consideration and approval.

 RELIEF IMPLEMENTATION SCHEDULE